Thanks for stopping by!

 In 2018, I introduced myself to the world of nonfiction with my debut picture book, SOMEDAY IS NOW: CLARA LUPER AND THE 1958 OKLAHOMA CITY SIT-INS (Quarto Kids), a Notable Social Studies Trade Book for Young People, and ABOVE AND BEYOND: NASA’S JOURNEY TO TOMORROW (Feiwel and Friends/Macmillan), and I’m not stopping there!
 Stay tuned for more.

 I’m the editor of the forthcoming We Need Diverse Books anthology, THE HERO NEXT DOOR, coming in July 2019.
 I’ve also contributed to several anthologies, including WE RISE, WE RESIST, WE RAISE OUR VOICES (Crown/Random House), edited by Cheryl Willis Hudson and Wade Hudson; THE JOURNEY IS EVERYTHING: Teaching Essays That Students Want to Write for People Who Want to Read Them (Heinemann); and BREAK THESE RULES: 35 YA Authors on Speaking Up, Standing Out, and Being Yourself (Chicago Review Press).

-I am a member of The Brown Bookshelf, a Web site dedicated to amplifying Black and Brown voices in children’s literature, We Need Diverse Books, “a grassroots organization created to address the lack of diverse, non-majority narratives in children’s literature,” and Smack Dab in the Middle, a community of middle-grade authors.
+I am a member of The Brown Bookshelf, a Web site dedicated to amplifying Black and Brown voices in children’s literature, and a former We Need Diverse Books Board member.